joola/joola/docs/technical-documentation/using/examples/Heroku-Deployment.md

 ```

 ### Step 2: Create your heroku app
-In this example, we'll be creating an app called `joolaio-example`.
+In this example, we'll be creating an app called `joola-example`.
 ```bash
 $ heroku apps:create joola-io-example
 # Git remote heroku added